Mon – Sun: 24/7 Electrical

 How to Install a New GFCI Outlet in a Laundry Room

-First, turn off the power supply at your main electrical panel to avoid any nasty surprises.
-Then, remove the old outlet (if there is one) by unscrewing the cover plate and pulling it out from the electrical box.
-Use your voltage tester to confirm that the power is off.
+Gather a screwdriver, wire cutters, wire strippers, a voltage tester, and your new GFCI outlet.
+Ready to dive in?
+Start by turning off the power at your main electrical panel to steer clear of any unexpected shocks.
+Remove the old outlet, if there’s one, by unscrewing the cover plate and gently pulling it out of the electrical box.
+Always use your voltage tester to double-check that the power is truly off.

 Installing Gfci Outlet